 Land use in the West Kimberley near Broome, Western Australia, is dominated by cattle grazing on pastoral stations, dispersed mining activity and tourism.
 Irrigated agriculture has developed but is at a small scale.
 There is interest from pastoralists and horticultural companies to expand irrigated agriculture, and pastoral diversification and mosaic irrigation systems have been proposed.
 However, if irrigated agriculture is to expand, it must be viable and meet community and regulatory requirements.
 Developing secure and sustainable water resources is critical

 This review is focussed on the La Grange groundwater subareas (La Grange area).
 Its purpose is to summarise the existing hydrogeological data and contribute to establishing a baseline hydrologic condition of the aquifer.
 This, and proposed studies, will be used to determine the impacts of any future investment into irrigated agriculture.

-Paul, R, George, R, and Gardiner, P. (2013), A review of the Broome Sandstone aquifer in the La Grange area.
-Department of Agriculture and Food, Western Australia.
-Report 387, 94p.
+Paul, R J, George, R J, and Gardiner, P. (2013), A review of the Broome Sandstone aquifer in the La Grange area.
+Department of Agriculture and Food, Western Australia, Perth.
+Report 387.

 This file is 11.3 MB.
 Files over 3MB may be slow to open.
 For best results, right-click and select "save as..."